Komodo (island): Description

 Komodo is part of the Lesser Sunda chain of islands and forms part of the Komodo National Park.
 It lies between the substantially larger neighbouring islands Sumbawa to the west and Flores to the east.
 The island's surface area covers 291 square kilometres.
 Komodo Island is home to the Komodo Dragon, the largest lizard on earth.

 History

+The earliest clear references to the island appear to be from European sources published in the late 1700s and early 1800s.
+Maritime charts from English, French and Portguese sources show the name as Comodo Island.

-The earliest stories (among Westerners) of a dragon-like animal existing in the region circulated widely and attracted considerable attention.
-But no Westerner visited the island to check the story until official interest was sparked in the early 1910s by stories from Dutch sailors based in Flores in East Nusa Tenggara about a mysterious creature.
-The creature was allegedly a dragon which inhabited a small island in the Lesser Sunda Islands (the main island of which is Flores).
+Accounts of large reptilian or dragon-like creatures on the island began to cicrculate among Westerners by the very early 1900s, particularly Dutch sailors based in Flores in East Nusa Tenggara.
+The creature was described in one local language as buaja darat ("land crocodile") which inhabited a small island in the Lesser Sunda Islands (the main island of which is Flores).